The Living Mountain: Paintings by Evie Rose Thornton

 All information (whether in text or photographs) is supplied in good faith but should not be relied upon as being a statement of representation or fact.GOT AN EVENT TO SHARE?
 It's free to post your events on What's On Edinburgh, click here to find out more!

 Want to be the first to hear about what's happening in Edinburgh?
-Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!Connected by a shared fascination with the natural world, Rachel George and Mary Farrell present unique interpretations of nature's beauty.
-Catch their exhibition at Coburg House in April.
+Just hit 'Like' on our Facebook page, join the What's On Scotland Facebook Group and 'Follow' on our Twitter account and you're all set!Impression & Expression is a new exhibition at Coburg House on 3rd & 4th May, showcasing five Coburg House artists exploring the boundaries of painting and printmaking.

 READ MOREJoin us on Thursdays at The Palace of Holyroodhouse for a short talk on one of the fascinating photographs in our exhibition Royal Portraits: A Century of Photography!